 Their top three items on the list are to:

 - Communicate, listen well and be committed to your marriage, and

 Other suggestions are to:

 - Make sure you are ready for marriage,

 - Work hard at it,

-- Pray and hope for good luck.
+- Hope for good luck.

-This poll came out just in time for National Marriage Week 2017, February 7-14.
-The week encourages people to celebrate marriages everywhere.
-Even though many believe marriage is out of style, it's interesting to see how many Americans still hope to marry and want to do married well.
+Even though many believe marriage is out of style, it’s interesting to see how many Americans still hope to marry and want to do married well.

 This article was originally published in the Chattanooga Times Free Press on February 12, 2017.